Tomie Arai

-Tomie Arai (born 1949) is an American artist and community activist who was born, raised, and is still active in New York City.
-Her works consist of multimedia site specific art pieces that deal with topics of gender, community, and racial identity.
-She is highly involved in community discourse, and co-founded the Chinatown Art Brigade.
+Tomie Arai (born 1949 in New York City) is a public American artist, printmaker, and community activist living and working in New York City.
+Her works consist of temporary and permanent multimedia site-specific art pieces that deal with topics of gender, community, and racial identity, and are influenced by her Japanese heritage and the urban experience of living in New York.
+She is highly involved in community discourse, co-founding the Chinatown Art Brigade.
+Her work is nationally exhibited and can be found in the collections of the Library of Congress, the Bronx Museum of the Arts, the Japanese American National Museum, the Williams College Museum of Art, the Museum of Modern Art, and the Whitney Museum.

 Biography

-Artist and community activist Tomie Arai was born in New York City in 1949.
-A third generation Japanese American, her parents are from Hawaii and California and her grandparents were farmers who settled in the country in the early 1900s.
+Tomie Arai was born in New York City in 1949.
+A third-generation Japanese American, her parents are from Hawaii and California and her grandparents were farmers who settled in the country in the early 1900s.
 Her experiences growing up Asian American in New York City deeply color her work as an artist, as many of her works deal with the urban experience and attempt to make connections to her family and community through art.

 At the time she began to pursue a career in art in the late 1960s and early 1970s, her feeling that the New York art world failed to address her experiences as an Asian American and woman of color propelled her to become involved in community art.
 She joined the Basement Workshop in 1972 and there, learned about Asian American activism and making art along with other Asian American artists, including Arlan Huang.
-Between 1972 and 1979, Arai worked at Cityarts Workshop as a resource center coordinator and mural director, painting a series of community murals in New York City’s Lower East Side.
+Between 1972 and 1979, Arai worked at Cityarts Workshop as a resource center coordinator and mural director, painting a series of community murals in New York City's Lower East Side.
 Cityarts’ first project in Chinatown, A History of Chinese Immigration to the U.S., involved many Basement Workshop members.
 After Cityarts, Arai worked as a freelance graphic artist for Alan Okada of Citibank.
-At the time, Arai created posters, brochures and promotional materials for community groups as part of Citibank’s Graphic Support program.
+At the time, Arai created posters, brochures and promotional materials for community groups as part of Citibank's Graphic Support program.
 In the 1980s, Arai began to focus on printmaking.

-As a Board Member of the Lower East Side Printshop and a keyholder for over 15 years, Arai also participated in print residencies at the Women’s Studio Workshop, the Printmaking Workshop, Self Help Graphics and the Brandywine Workshop in Philadelphia.
-These non-profit workspaces encouraged artists to collaborate and experiment with the printed image.
+As a board member of the Lower East Side Printshop and a keyholder for over 15 years, Arai also participated in print residencies at the Women's Studio Workshop, the Printmaking Workshop, Self Help Graphics and the Brandywine Workshop in Philadelphia.
+These nonprofit workspaces encouraged artists to collaborate and experiment with the printed image.
 Arai was also a co-founding member of the Asian American arts collective Godzilla, active in New York City during the 1990s.